FarronF/limerick-council-meetings/meetings/2018/02/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 9th January 2018.md

  Councillor O’Brien highlighted the need to salt minor roads with high volume usage

-such as the road to Pallaskenry school.---
+such as the road to Pallaskenry school.
+---
 4

 This concluded the Meeting.